 LANSA Open for .NET allows developers to write .NET applications that take advantage of resources on the IBM i (System i, iSeries or AS/400) without leaving Visual Studio.
 It is a Visual Studio plugin that gives .NET developers the means to incorporate IBM i services (including data and programs) in Windows desktop and Web applications.
 The developer views the IBM i data and programs as resources within Visual Studio.

 What is LANSA Open for .NET?

-LANSA Open for .NET consists of the LANSA Visual Studio plugin, the LANSA Metadata Repository and a runtime DLL.
+LANSA Open for .NET consists of the LANSA Visual Studio plugin, the LANSA Business Rules Engine and a runtime DLL.
 The LANSA Visual Studio plugin includes a class library, Repository Editor and Data Model Editor.
 The LANSA Metadata Repository provides a central point for business rules and the runtime DLL manages secured communications between the .NET applications and the IBM i server.

 Developers working with Microsoft Visual Studio can use IBM i objects in their .NET applications.
 The objects available are database table schemas, data definitions, validation rules, business logic algorithms and multilingual text (field labels, headings and help text).
 Developers access the objects using the Repository Explorer and Data Model Editor supplied with LANSA Open for .NET.
 For example, to view the schema and content of tables in databases, .NET developers, working from within Visual Studio, use the Repository Explorer to inspect the database objects in the LANSA Repository.